Organic Farmers Association

 U.S. certified organic farmers should select this membership.
-Farm Memberships will receive a periodical survey on issues and policy important to organic farmers, so we can be your voice in Washington, D.C.
-This membership receives a vote on OFA policy positions and priorities.
+Farm Members receive periodical surveys on issues and policies important to organic farmers, so we can be your voice in Washington, D.C.
+Only farm members are eligible to vote on OFA policy positions and priorities.
 International farmers, or farms that are not certified organic, should select the Supporter Membership.
 To learn more about farm membership & benefits click here.

 • Most importantly, a strong voice for organic farmers.
 Right now, a lot of people say they speak for organic farmers.
 Giving organic farmers true representation in policy and Washington, D.C. on the issues important to us is our number one goal.